 Optional Practical Training (OPT) permits F-1 student visa holders to work either during or after their study program in the United States.
 Most international students qualify for 12 months of optional practical training; however, some students in STEM fields may extend their OPT visa authorization an additional 24 months.
-While training offers international students the opportunity to gain valuable experience in their fields of studies, getting OPT employment authorization can be confusing, especially in an unfamiliar country.
+While training offers international students the opportunity to gain valuable experience in their fields of study, getting OPT employment authorization can be confusing, especially in an unfamiliar country.
 But don’t worry — read on and prepare yourself for applying for OPT Status as a F-1 student visa holder in the United States.

 What Is Optional Practical Training (OPT)?